top of page

 • Color changes in fingers or toes: white → blue → red

-• Cold, numb, or prickly feeling during attacks
+• Coldness, numbness, or tingling during attacks

 Triggers

-• Emotional stress
+• Emotional stress – sudden anxiety, excitement, or stress

-• Vibrating tools (e.g., power tools)
+• Vibrating tools – using power tools or machinery

 Diagnosis